Table of Contents

 Fish Oil.
 Omega-3s in dogs have been extensively studied and proven themselves to have many health benefits.
 It can help with skin irritation as well as inflammation or joint pain in dogs.
 You can add omega-3s with EPA/DHA to your dog's food simply through fish oil supplements.

 CBD.
 Recently, CBD oil and CBD dog treats became more mainstream for relief and for a good reason.
-There's a lot of studies showing the effectiveness of CBD on pain and other health problems.
+There are a lot of studies showing the effectiveness of CBD on pain and other health problems.
 This allows dog owners to help ease pain without the harmful side effects of medication.

 The Bottom Line